JetBrains/intellij-sdk-docs/topics/ui/controls/split_button.md

 <p>Use the split button:</p>

 When more than 2 related actions are possible but the space is limited and/or packed:
-For example, it is useful for the Commit actions group in the Commit dialog:
+For example, it is useful for the Commit actions group in the <control>Commit</control> dialog:

 ![](button-and-dropdown-menu.png)

-The Split button is not useful in the Replace popup, since not all actions are related, for example Open in Find Window is not related to the main action.
+The Split button is not useful in the <control>Replace</control> popup, since not all actions are related, for example <control>Open in Find Window</control>
+is not related to the main action.
 Such actions are hard to find in the drop-down menu:

 | Incorrect                                                      | Correct                                              |
 |----------------------------------------------------------------|------------------------------------------------------|
 | ![](../../../images/ui/split_button/not-related-incorrect.png) | ![](../../../images/ui/split_button/not-related.png) |

-In the Adjust Code Style dialog only 1 related action is possible and it does not save a lot of space:
+In the <control>Adjust Code Style</control> dialog only 1 related action is possible and it does not save a lot of space:

 | Correct                                                              | Incorrect                                                  |
 |----------------------------------------------------------------------|------------------------------------------------------------|
 | ![](../../../images/ui/split_button/space-not-limited-incorrect.png) | ![](../../../images/ui/split_button/space-not-limited.png) |

 To hide actions which are dangerous and uncommon.
 Dangerous means an action can destroy users’ data and cannot be easily undone.
 It is less possible to accidentally click an action hidden in a menu.
 It is recommended to hide even a single related uncommon dangerous action.
-For example, Force Push can override remote commits from other authors and should not be easily available:
+For example, <control>Force Push</control> can override remote commits from other authors and should not be easily available:

 ![](dangerous.png)